 Triglycerides are composed of a glycerol backbone to which 3 fatty acids are esterified.

 The basic structure of phospolipids is very similar to that of the triglycerides except that C–3 (sn3)of the glycerol backbone is esterified to phosphoric acid.
-The building block of the phospholipids is phosphatidic acid which results when the X substitution in the basic structure shown in the Figure below is a hydrogen atom.
-Substitutions include ethanolamine (phosphatidylethanolamine), choline (phosphatidylcholine, also called lecithins), serine (phosphatidylserine), glycerol (phosphatidylglycerol), myo-inositol (phosphatidylinositol, these compounds can have a variety in the numbers of inositol alcohols that are phosphorylated generating polyphosphatidylinositols), and phosphatidylglycerol (diphosphatidylglycerol more commonly known as cardiolipins).
+The building block of the phospholipids is phosphatidic acid.
+Substitutions that can be added to phosphatidic acid include ethanolamine (phosphatidylethanolamines, PE), choline (phosphatidylcholines, PC: also called lecithins), serine (phosphatidylserines, PS), glycerol (phosphatidylglycerols, PG), myo-inositol (phosphatidylinositols, PI: these compounds can have a variety in the numbers of inositol alcohols that are phosphorylated generating polyphosphatidylinositols), and phosphatidylglycerol (diphosphatidylglycerols, DPG; more commonly known as cardiolipins).
 See the Lipid Synthesis page for images of the various phospholipids.

 Plasmalogens are complex membrane lipids that resemble phospholipids, principally phosphatidylcholine.
 The major difference is that the fatty acid at C–1 (sn1) of glycerol contains either an O-alkyl (–O–CH2–) or O-alkenyl ether (–O–CH=CH–) species.
-A basic O-alkenyl ether species is shown in the Figure below where –X can be substituents such as those found in phospholipids described above.
+An O-alkenyl ether species containing phosphoethanolamine is shown in the Figure although other phospholipid substitutions can be found such as choline or serine.

 One of the most potent plasmalogens is platelet activating factor (PAF: 1-O-1'-enyl-2-acetyl-sn-glycero-3-phosphocholine) which is a choline plasmalogen in which the C–2 (sn2) position of glycerol is esterified with an acetyl group instead of a long chain fatty acid.